Pediatric Endocrine Disorders we Treat

 Hypoglycemia

-Glucose is the main source of fuel for the cells of the body, particularly the brain.
-Hypoglycemia is the medical term for a low blood sugar (the normal range depends on prematurity and its type, being full term born and age after birth).
+Hypoglycemia is the medical term for a low blood sugar.
 It’s a common problem in newborn and preterm infants, and is usually seen in older children as a complication of taking insulin for diabetes mellitus.

 Hypogonadism

-The testicles function as part of a brain/gonad (testis in boys) system that stimulates the testes to secrete the male sex hormone called testosterone.
+In boys the testicles function as part of a brain/gonad system that secrets the male sex hormone testosterone.
 Hypogonadism occurs when any part of this system doesn't function appropriately.

 Hypopituitarism